ernop/perapera-frequency/README.md

 This python program will look in a local corpus and append word frequency descriptions to the end of the pera-pera definitions.

+*Note: this only works for firefox at the moment.*

 the levels are

     levels={200:'very basic', #1-477                 = 500                          cum 500